ericchen321/guanxiongchen.io/pp/jack-in-a-box.md

 *The screen that shows game result*

 ### Implementing card value recognition

+#### Requirements
-One of the requirements for our kiosk is that, it should be able to deal cards automatically, and recognize the face values of the cards it deal.
+One of the requirements for our kiosk is that, it should be able to deal cards automatically, and recognize the face values of the cards it deals, in order to compute scores for the player or the kiosk.
+#### High-Level Design
 To this end, I implemented a image processing pipeline in Python on a Raspberry Pi board, with the help from my friend [Bole Ma](https://www.linkedin.com/in/david-bole-ma/) (Prior to the project I did not know jack about CV/CG, so he baby-sitted me throughout this part).
 The major steps within the pipeline are:

 1. Take a picture of a card
 2. Crop the picture and leave the region with face value only